← Back to blog

 I've hired and worked with enough Product Managers to know the answer isn't on their CV.
 It comes down to five traits I won't compromise on.

-1. Relentless Curiosity
+1. Curiosity that won't quit

 Curiosity separates PMs who execute a roadmap from PMs who shape one.

-2. Real Empathy
+2. Real empathy

 Not "I read the user research" empathy.
 The kind where they articulate a user's frustration better than the user can.

 This goes beyond personas and journey maps.
 It's feeling the friction firsthand.
-A PM without empathy builds features.
-A PM with empathy solves problems.

-3. Decisive Under Ambiguity
+3. Decisive under ambiguity

 Data is great.
 You'll never have all of it.